rq314/CloudSensitivityToEmissions/README.md

 ## Input file

-The input file for the ship track data needs to be called: `only_track_data_ctrc_anonymous.csv` and has the following input columns:
+The input file for the ship track data needs to be called `only_track_data_ctrc_anonymous.csv` and it has to have the following input columns:

 - (`float`)`trackno`: Ship track identifier (-)
 - (`float`)`sox`: SO$`_x`$ emission rate (kg s$`^{-1}`$)